 Caution: To allow more flexibility in the input format, we have to sacrifice some validation checks.
 As such, it is important to ensure that the phone number you input is correct.

-Note that the email address does not need to contain a period(.
+Note that the email address does not need to contain a period(.) to be considered valid.
+For example, example@domain is considered valid.

 and lastly ended by an optional sequence of letters.